yastrebksv/FaceRecognition/README.md

 # FaceRecognition
 ### Introduction
 The main goal of this repository is to compare different face detectors and face recognizers.
-This tool can help you to store database with faces and their embeddings, find the most similar face from database according to this embedding.
+This tool allows to store database with faces and their embeddings, find the most similar face from database by human photo.
 Code for result visualization is also provided.

 ### Requirements
  [**PyTorch**](https://pytorch.org/) and [**Torchvision**](https://pytorch.org/) needs to be installed before running the scripts,  PyTorch v1.1 or later is supported.